rollkit/celestia-da/README.md

 # celestia-da

-celestia-da is an imlpementation of the [Generic DA interface](https://github.com/rollkit/go-da) for modular blockchains.
+celestia-da is an implementation of the [Generic DA interface](https://github.com/rollkit/go-da) for modular blockchains.
 It extends celestia-node and runs a gRPC service, which can be used by rollup clients to read and write blob data to a specific namespace on celestia.